Open Faculty Positions

 • Readiness to participate in service activities in the school, college, and university

-To apply, please go to https://apply.interfolio.com/138885 to electronically submit the required application materials.
-Applications received by March 1, 2024, will receive full consideration, while applications received thereafter will be considered on a rolling basis for a reserve pool.
+To apply, please go to https://apply.interfolio.com/166067 to electronically submit the required application materials.
+The initial application deadline is May 16, 2025.
+Applications will continue to be accepted on a rolling basis for a reserve pool.
 Applications in the reserve pool will be reviewed in the order in which they were received until the position is filled.

-Questions about the position should be directed to the search committee chair, Professor Peter de Marneffe at demarneffe@asu.edu
+Questions about the position should be directed to the search committee chair, Professor Nathan Ballantyne (n.ballantyne@asu.edu).

-Candidates are asked to submit, with the applicant’s last name in each uploaded file:
+Candidates are asked to create or use an existing Interfolio Dossier, with the applicant’s last name in each uploaded file:

-• contact information for at least three letters of reference
+3. Contact information (name and email) for at least three letters of reference

 In compliance with federal law, ASU prepares an annual report on campus security and fire safety programs and resources.
 ASU’s Annual Security and Fire Safety Report is available online at https://www.asu.edu/police/PDFs/ASU-Clery-Report.pdf.
 You may request a hard copy of the report by contacting the ASU Police Department at 480-965-3456.